Stretch Wrap 101

 Cast Stretch Film- A stretch film derived from the cast extrusion process.
 Less manufacturing costs allow cast stretch film to be the more widely used stretch film.
 Visit the stretch film info page to view detailed info about cast stretch film.

-Co-extrusion- Extruding two or more materials through a single die to enable the two materials to merge together.
+Co-extrusion- Extruding two or more materials through a single die to enable the two materials to merge.

 Dart Drop- A commonly used test to measure the puncture strength of a stretch film.
-It is conducted by dropping a semi-circular shaped object onto the film.
+It's conducted by dropping a semi-circular shaped object onto the film.

 Elastic Recovery-The ability of a stretch film to recover to its original shape after being stretched.

-Elmendorf Tear-Another common test used for stretch film and other products to measure tear resistance.
+Elmendorf Tear-Another standard test used for stretch film and other products to measure tear resistance.

 Extruder- Equipment used to change solid polymers into molten polymers.